 There are no immediate fiscal impacts with the adoption of the 2021 Legislative Platform.

 NEXT STEPS

-After the review of the FPL Executive Committee, staff will present the proposed 2021 Legislation Platform to the TAM Board for review and adoption at its January 28, 2020 meeting.
 Upon TAM Board's approval, staff will communicate TAM's 2021 Legislative Platform to our partners, review proposed 2021 legislative bills for relevance to TAM, and present relevant legislative bills to the TAM Board for action.

 ATTACHMENT